yuanpeikai/HIAE/README.md

 ### Dataset:

-- We use JF17K,  WikiPeople, JF17K_clean, WikiPeople_clean and WD50K datasets for evaluation.
+- We use jf17k,  wikipeople, jf17k_clean, WikiPeople_clean and WD50K datasets for evaluation.

 ### Training model from scratch: